 Para el formulario de recomendación en espanol, oprima aqui.

-Provide an endorsement from your current ministry context (leadership board, judicatory, overseer, etc.) indicating understanding and support of their intention to pursue these studies.
+Request a ministry endorsement from your current ministry context (leadership board, judicatory, overseer, etc.) indicating their understanding and support of your intention to pursue these studies.

-Please, do not use family or reference already used for a recommendation.
+Please, do not use family or references already used for a Ministry Endorsement.

 We advise completing the application process 4-6 months before the residency starts.
 This helps new students prepare confidently and start strong.